Learning by doing.

 Why Should Young People Learn to Play Bridge?

-- Bridge is an activity you can share with your friends; all you need is one other player to be your partner and two more players to be your opponents.
+- Because there are only a few absolute rules in bridge, you can begin to play quickly: all that you need is one other player to be your bridge partner and two more players to be your opponents.
 That, and a deck of playing cards.

 How Can I Help a School Start a Bridge Club?